Tejaswini Singh

 Tejaswini Singh (born 13 December 1989) is an Indian model, journalist, and beauty pageant titleholder, who was crowned Mrs. International 2018 and Mrs. Global International World 2018.
-She is also a well known journalist, organic treatment researcher, News channel panelist, feature writer and founder of Organic Greens & Botaniqal Naturopathy.
+She is also a well known journalist, organic treatment researcher, News channel panelist, feature writer and founder of Organic Greens & Botanical Naturopathy.

 Career

 In January 2018, Singh participated in the competition of Mrs. India International, which was held in Singapore, where she won the title of the event.
 She also gained the title of Mrs. Most Beautiful Body.
 The pageant consisted of 23 contestants from various parts of India.

 In September 2018, Tejaswini Singh won the title of Misses Global International World 2018, held in Johannesburg, South Africa.

 In March 2019, she featured in the book Shifting Goalpost, which was revealed at Harvard University Conference 2019 in Boston.
 Singh has written the chapter Trend change from chemical and synthetic to herbal personal care products.

 Singh is the founder of a company called Organic Green & Botaniqal Naturopathy, which provides herbal products.
 She is the founder of the project "Karna", an initiative to help researchers.
 She was awarded the National Iconic Women's Award by Infopark Society in April 2019.